isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Mistletoe Fig.md

 </section>

 <section>
-	<p>Mexican Sedum is a creeping succulent groundcover that can grow up to 10cm tall.
-It has bright green fleshy leaves on upright stems that creep to form dense mats.
-The leaves are linear and needle-like, arranged in whorls of 4-5 around stems.</p>
-	<p>A perennial succulent plant, it is a useful groundcover plant, a foreground plant in a shallow succulent dish arrangement, or a feature plant for hanging containers.
-Its drought tolerance and love for full sun has made it a suitable candidate for green roofs and has been used widely in Singapore.</p>
+	<p>Mistletoe Figs are a small, hardy free-fruiting shrub that is commonly seen in rewilding areas, nature parks, in roadside gardens, and biodiversity-attracting gardens.
+The fruits are attractive to birds and small mammals.
+This plant is also native to Singapore and is naturally found growing along scrub and areas with sandy soil.</p>
+	<p>A perennial shrub, Mistletoe Figs are useful as biodiversity-attracting plants and perimeter plants to add a pop of colour to any garden.
+They are also highly drought resistant and will do well in exposed gardens such as those on rooftops.</p>
 	 <br>
 </section>

 <section>
   <h4>Environmental needs:</h4>
-  <p>Mexican Sedum thrives in more than 4 hours of direct sunlight.
-It can also grow in more than 6 hours of indirect sunlight, but growth will be slow and the colour less vibrant.
-It grows best in sandy soil at least 5cm deep with plenty of drainage, making it suitable for containers, rooftops, and other exposed areas.
-It will not tolerate waterlogging, and can die quickly if left standing in water.</p>
+  <p>This plant thrives in 4-8 hours of direct sunlight, and can also grow in at least 6 hours of indirect sunlight, but at a slower pace.
+Plants do best in sandy soil at least 10cm deep, making them suitable for container gardening.
+These plants are vulnerable to root rot, so ensure that your soil has plenty of grit to let the roots breathe.</p>
 	<br>
 </section>

 <section>
   <h4>Growing:</h4>
-	<p>Mexican Sedum can be grown in shallow pots with well-draining, gritty soil.
-Allow the soil to dry out completely before watering deeply.
-As this plant is rather fast growing, it will benefit from a balanced organic fertiliser occasionally, around once every 3 or 4 months.
-Too much fertiliser can result in a leggy plant.
-Regular pruning will encourage bushier growth.</p>
+	<p>Mistletoe Figs are steady growers and generally does not need fertilizing.
+The shrub can grow up to 7m in height and will need to be pruned regularly.
+Regular pruning to promote airflow will keep the plant healthy and neat.</p>
 	<br>
 </section>

 <section>
   <h4>Propagation:</h4>
-	<p>Mexican Sedum can be grown from stem and leaf cuttings.</p>
+	<p>Mistletoe figs can be grown from stem cuttings rooted in soil.</p>
 	<br>
 </section>

 <section>
   <h4>Common problems &amp; solutions:</h4>
-	<p>Mexican Sedum are largely resistant to most pests.</p>
-	<p>This plant is susceptible to root and stem rot if overwatered.
-To prevent rot, allow the plant to dry out between waterings.
-Frequent pruning of the plant to promote air circulation will also help to decrease the chance of rot.</p>
+	<p>This plant is relatively resistant to pests and disease if kept healthy.</p>
 	<br>
 </section>